 Kids can also search for and cut out processed food images.
 Lay out two baskets, one labeled “farm fresh foods” and one labeled “factory foods” — foods that are processed, man-made, and hard to recognize the original ingredients.

 Ask kids to sort the images into each basket.
-This is one of the best nutrition activities for kids for discussing whole foods, and why they are an important base to build our meals from.
+This is one of the best nutrition activities for kids for discussing whole foods and clean eating for kids, and why they are an important base to build our meals from.
 Spark curiosity with questions such as, “How do you feel when you eat more processed foods compared to more real foods?”

 Fuel your body collages